 What Is the Difference Between a Poll and a Survey

-We often get asked by customers what is the difference between a poll and a survey.
-So we thought it’s worth writing a post on the main differences.
+We often get asked by customers what the difference is between a poll and a survey.
+So we thought it was worth writing a post on the main differences.

-A poll is used to ask one multiple choice question.
-The voters can choose one or more of the predefined answers.
+A poll is used to ask one multiple-choice question.
+Voters can choose one or more predefined answers.
 You can also allow voters to suggest their own answers.
-Polls have dozens of features related to voting such as blocking repeat voting based on different mechanisms, automatically closing the poll at a predefined time, and many more.
-Polls can be configured to show or hide the result after voting (showing the results is the default, but you can change it).
+Polls have dozens of features related to voting, such as blocking repeat voting via different mechanisms, automatically closing the poll at a predefined time, and more.
+Polls can be configured to show or hide the results after voting (the results are shown by default, but you can change it).

 Here is an example of a poll: